Colile1/Haskell_Coxygen/Haskell_Chapters/direct/Chapter_6/README.md

 ## HC6T10: Digits of a Number (Recursive)
 Implement a recursive function that takes a number and returns a list of its digits.

+for guards "=" means returns
+for normal functions  before "=" are the variables then after "=" is the function logic